wosra/wosra/index.md

  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Working towards Ontology-based Standards for Robotics and Automation (WOSRA 2023) @ [ICRA 2023](https://www.icra2023.org/programme/workshops-tutorials), London, United Kingdom
+International Workshop on Working towards Ontology-based Standards for Robotics and Automation (WOSRA 2023) @ [ICRA 2023](https://www.icra2023.org/programme/workshops-tutorials), **June 2nd**, London, United Kingdom